chrisaugustsson/telgea_MVNO/README.md

 ### Cross-Feature Logic

-The normalizer module is responsible for merging outputs from multiple features into a unified format.
+The interation module is responsible for merging outputs from multiple features into a unified format.
 This approach:

 - Keeps feature extraction separate from output orchestration
 - Facilitates testing each component independently